zanzeoo/head-amp/README.md

 # CAPSULE AMPLIFIER
-Big buffalo Mic is an electronic board to amplify an electret or a condenser capsule Microphone.
+This projets is an electronic board to amplify an electret or a true condenser capsule Microphone.

 You will find here all the documentation to build a very good quality Mic based on a BM-800 or 700 body.